chinasatokolo/MediaKit/speaking.md

 ## Media Commentary
+* **July 2024:** [“When A.I.
+Fails the Language Test, Who Is Left Out of the Conversation?”](https://www.nytimes.com/2024/07/26/technology/ai-language-gap.html) in the New York Times
+* **June 2024:** [“World leaders discuss AI as China’s digital influence in Latin America grows”](https://www.voanews.com/a/world-leaders-discuss-ai-as-china-s-digital-influence-in-latin-america-grows-/7656592.html) in Voice of America
+* **June 2024:** [“A little-known AI startup is behind Nigeria’s first government-backed LLM”](https://restofworld.org/2024/nigeria-awarri-ai-startup-llm/) in Rest of World
+* **June 2024:** [“Once a Red Line, Connecticut Reps Press for Regulating Tech Sector”](https://ctexaminer.com/2024/06/03/once-a-red-line-connecticut-reps-press-for-regulating-tech-sector/) in CT Examiner
 * **May 2024:** [“AI becomes latest frontier in China-US race for Africa”](https://www.voanews.com/a/ai-becomes-latest-frontier-in-china-us-race-for-africa/7605069.html) in Voice of Africa
 * **April 2024:** [“Is this AI?
 See if you can spot the technology in your everyday life”](https://www.washingtonpost.com/technology/interactive/2024/what-is-ai/) in The Washington Post
 * **March 2024:** [“Africa’s push to regulate AI starts now”](https://www.technologyreview.com/2024/03/15/1089844/africa-ai-artificial-intelligence-regulation-au-policy/) in MIT Technology Review